The Ganymede Club

-The Ganymede Club is a science fiction novel by American writer Charles Sheffield, published in 1995.
+The Ganymede Club is a 1995 science fiction novel by American writer Charles Sheffield.
 A mystery and a thriller, the story unravels in the same universe that Sheffield imagined in Cold as Ice.
 Shortly after humanity begins colonisation of the Solar System, a trade war sets off vicious civil war that kills billions.
 The book received favorable reviews from Library Journal and Kirkus Reviews, as well as in the science-fiction press.
 It was ranked #14 in SF novels in the 1996 Locus awards.
 The novel has been translated into Italian and was published as Memoria impossibile in 1998 in the magazine Urania.
 In 2009 Bastei Lübbe published a German language edition in Germany.

 Setting

 Story elements take place prior to and after the fictional Great War between Earth and the Belt colonies - a war that wipes out half of humanity.
 The introduction to the novel gives the following timeline of major events: